ans-group/docs.ukfast.co.uk/source/desktop/fastdesk/index.rst

 How-to guides (For Admins)
 ---------------------

-Further step-by-step support related tutorials designed to help you self-service.
+Support materials and guides to help you manage your environment.

 .. toctree::
    :maxdepth: 1